 When a home's garage support columns in Barre, Vermont, started to rust and fail, the homeowner hired Matt Clark's Northern Basement Systems.

 Click the icons to see what our customers had to say.

-For FREE, no cost or obligation basement waterproofing, foundation repair, crawl space repair, or sump pump installation estimate in Washington, VT, please fill out the form to the right completely.
+For FREE, no cost or obligation basement waterproofing, foundation repair, crawl space repair, or sump pump installation estimate in Washington County, VT, please fill out the form to the right completely.
 Northern Basement Systems will contact you shortly.

 Water damage in a residential property is never fun for any homeowner.
 But when a business owner has to deal with the same problem, getting quick and effective repairs are crucial for continued commercial success.
 Damaged merchandise or a lengthy project can cost the owner time and money that they cannot afford.
 This is exactly the situation that this Montpelier tire shop owner faced.
 After researching waterproofing companies online, Patty contacted Matt Clark’s Northern Basement Systems for a free estimate.
 Owner Matt Clark came out to conduct an inspection and provide a no-obligation estimate for repair.

 During the inspection, Matt discovered that the damage was coming from a faulty pump.
 He suggested installing a SuperLiner sump pump basic, equipped with an airtight sump pump cover.
 This would help ensure that all water would flow directly through the pump and out the discharge line.
 Matt also recommended installing a TrenchDrain channel drain to help collect and divert water entering through the basement stairway.
 Foreman Refik Bahonjic and his crew completed the entire installation in just one day, which allowed Patty to get the tire shop back up-and-running in no time!